CprimeLearningLabs/terraform-azure-intro/labs/lab-3.1-Network/lab3.1-create_network.md

 }
 ```

-4. We have added a resource for a virtual network.
+5. Add a resource for a virtual network.

 ```
 resource "azurerm_virtual_network" "lab" {